Honda Gyro: Honda Gyro Canopy

+Second generation (Canopy)

+The second generation Gyro Canopy was introduced alongside the Gyro X in March 2008, using the same four-stroke TA03E engine.

+Gyro Canopy e

+In October 2021, Honda released the Gyro Canopy e:, which uses the same EF13M motor as the Gyro e: released that previous March.
+The estimated range of the Gyro Canopy e: is 77 km at a steady 30 km/h speed.

 United States Variants

 Two different models of three different color Gyros were imported into the US from 1984 through 1986.

 1984 Gyro, model NN50

 The NN50 Gyro was introduced into the United States in blue and red.
 It is a narrow-rear-track version, with the front half virtually identical to the Honda Spree and a rear half unique to the NN50.

-1985-86 Gyro S, model TG50
+1985–86 Gyro S, model TG50

 The TG50 Gyro S was a lower, wider-track variant, specifically for the USA market.
 It was very close in design to the Road Fox.
 It was sold only in black in 1985 and only in red in 1986.

 The USA importation of the Honda Gyro was discontinued after 1986.

 Related vehicles

 Honda Stream

 The Stream was introduced in November 1981.
 It is the first of Honda's tilting three-wheelers, and has the primary features of the type.
 It is a scooter-like single occupant vehicle with an automatic transmission and a "one push" parking brake.
 It has a small hinged rear pod containing the 49 cc 2-stroke engine and two drive wheels powered through a limited slip differential.

 The Stream was styled and priced as a luxury personal scooter.
 Honda's suggested retail price in 1981 was ¥198,000, compared to ¥114,000 for a 49cc Super Cub.
 Unlike the Cub, the Stream can only carry one rider and has no baggage rack.
 Its only cargo capacity is a small forward compartment rated for 5 kg, and a glovebox rated for 2 kg.
 It was discontinued in 1984.